Mopriestt/function_filter/README.md

 A Dart library for function filtering utilities, providing tools for debouncing and throttling function executions based on time intervals.
+This library is well-tested and easy to use, making it a reliable choice for managing function execution rates.

 ## Features